philippinespire/pire_gazza_minuta_cssl/2nd_sequencing_run/README.md

-# Generic Data Processing Log
+# Gmi Data Processing Log

 Log to track progress through capture bioinformatics pipeline for the Albatross and Contemporary *Gazza minuta* samples from Hamilo Cove & Basud River.
 Second sequencing run (contains individuals sequenced in the first run as well as some new individuals).